Birkenstock Australia HQ

 We wanted a space to inspire our customers and encourage them to explore our store.
 Our new building does this.
 It draws you in and allows you to discover interesting aspects that reflect the Birkenstock brand.
 The customer feedback we’ve received is 100 per cent positive.

 Our initial worry was that this project could potentially take up too much of our core time and energy, but MDS have guided us and managed the project very efficiently for us.
 We are very happy with the way Marc and his team have been looking after all aspects of the job for us, and we would strongly recommend them to anyone with a similar HQ or fitout task.”

 Winner of the bdav’s Grand Prize “Building Design of the Year” 2014 !
 Winner Interior Design Category BDAV Awards 2014 !
 Winner Alterations & Additions Category BDAV Awards 2014 !
 Winner for Best Use of Timber BDAV 2014 !
 Winner bpn sustainability awards 2013 !
 Winner Melbourne Design Awards 2013 & 2012 !
 Premier’s Design Awards 2013 (Finalist) !
+2 Category wins at the nationwide NABD Awards !
 Australian Interior Design Awards 2014 (Commendation) !
-Shortlisted for IDEA 2014 !
+Winner at the IDEA 2014 !

 3. Project Brief

 Based on an initial feasibility study, Birkenstock Australia engaged us to design their new headquarters in a beautiful 2-storey heritage building in Clifton Hill.
 Asking for sustainable architecture that displays the companyʼs honest structure, the clients wanted to set new benchmarks for sustainable office environments and for the future of retail.